Laminine Clinical Studies

-These studies use the present recommended dosage of four YTE capsules per day of 420 mg each.
+These studies use the presently recommended dosage of four YTE capsules per day of 420 mg each.

-Several studies have also been performed into the effects in memory enhancement, and the results of these studies are under processing with the intention of submitting for publications.
+Several studies have also been performed into the effects on memory enhancement, and the results of these studies are under processing with the intention of submitting to publications.

 Effects on wound healing